 Important Note: All the graph-based questions and derivations are important for this chapter.
 Along with that do practice class 11th physics NCERT solutions.

-We hope these study notes on motion in a straight line were helpful for you.
+We hope this study notes on motion in a straight line were helpful to you.
 Taking the right career step at an early stage can scale your career to the maximum.
 We at Leverage Edu help students do that.
 Get in touch with our experts and skyrocket your career!